xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 ### Documents, Keys, Handles and Revisions

-Documents in ArangoDB are JSON objects.
+Documents in AvocadoDB are JSON objects.
 These objects can be nested (to any depth) and may contain lists.
 Each document has a unique [primary key](../../Manual/Appendix/Glossary.html#document-key) which identifies it within its collection.
 Furthermore, each document is